jondowson/pod/README.md

 1) git clone https://github.com/jondowson/pod

-If you are on a mac - first run the dependencies script from the root folder of the repo.
+For Macs (both running pod and in a cluster) - you will need first run the dependencies script from the root folder of the repo.
 `
 $ ./misc/dependencies_mac.sh
 `